rwongmath/rwongmath.github.io/_pages/teaching.md

 <hr>

-# Seminars, Workshops, and Awards:
+# Seminars, Workshops, and Awards

 Throughout my career, I have participated in various seminars, workshops, and programs to continue to learn about teaching and education.